 - GGRETA 3 (2019- 2022)

 It uses a methodology based on water diplomacy and science.
 The project is implemented since 2013 in three pilot aquifers and regions, in cooperation with partners and stakeholders:

 - Stampriet Transboundary Aquifer System and Africa

-- The Pretashkent Aquifer in Kazakhstan and Uzbekistan.
+- Pretashkent Transboundary Aquifer system, in Central Asia

 The role of IGRAC

-In the project, IGRAC is responsible for data and information management; also IGRAC provides technical support to the project management and transboundary aquifer teams.
+In the first project phase, IGRAC was responsible for data and information management; also IGRAC provided technical support to the project management and transboundary aquifer teams.
 In addition, IGRAC designed and developed a GGRETA Information Management System (IMS) to store, visualise and share information collected during the three aquifer assessments.

 In the second phase, IGRAC was requested by UNESCO-IHP to organise the modelling activities in the Pretashkent Aquifer.
 The first expert meeting was held in Tashkent in May 2018.

 In the current third phase, IGRAC has provided, under request of UNESCO, trainings and technical support to African river basin organizations and countries in support of better groundwater management and data sharing.